mzabaluev/chunked-bytes/README.md

-A growing non-contiguous buffer for efficient data structure serialization and vectored output.
+A rope-like non-contiguous buffer for efficient data structure serialization and vectored output.

 ## License